typedb-osi/typedb-loader/README.md

         },
         {
-            "columnName": "call_started_at",             // column name in data file "generator": "past-call"                     // player generator in processor call to be used for the column }
+            "columnName": "call_started_at",             // column name in data file "generator": "past-call",                     // player generator in processor call to be used for the column "listSeparator": "###"
+        }
     ]
 }